yanntrividic/idml-pandoc-reader/.design/SPECIFICATIONS.md

 OutDesign is _not_ a text editor.
 It _could_ allow some basic text editing, but its purpose is to customise conversions; both _format conversions_ and _schema conversions_.

+## Style preview

+Elements have style.
+We are currently able to extract it, and I am pretty convinced it would help if we had a preview of those styles (even if support is not 100%).
+Also, it would be handy to have an idea of what are the styles applied.

 ## Interactive conversion operators

 An IDML file is basically a zipped archive of XML files.
 The structure of IDML editorial content can be abstracted to a XML tree with a depth of one.
 From that, we want to be able to reconstruct a more complex tree structure to fit the needs of virtually any data schema, in any conversion workflow.